hiiamboris/red-wiki/docs/[DOC]-Differences-between-Red-and-Rebol.md

 == "abc^/def^/" ; R3
 ```

-2. `load %./` returns a block of files and folders on R2 and R3, but not on Red:
+2. `load %./` returns a block of files and folders in R2 and R3, but not in Red:

 ```red
 >> load %/c/